On the size of temporal cliques in subcritical random temporal graphs: Introduction

-\cite{Casteigts2023} studied connectivity properties of RSTGs.
-They identified the thresholds for different strengths of connectivity to be in the region where $p = \frac{c\log(n)}{n}$ for some constant $c > 0$.
-Furthering this work, \cite{Broutin2023} identified the asymptotic lengths of the longest and shortest increasing paths in RSTGs with high probability for values of $p$ in this range.
-(We say that an event $E=E(n)$ happens with high probability if $\prob(E) \to 1$ as $n \to \infty$). \cite{Becker2023} identified $p = \frac{\log(n)}{n}$ as the threshold for the appearance of large temporal cliques.
+Casteigts, Raskin, Renken, and Zamaraev \cite{Casteigts2023} studied connectivity properties of RSTGs.
+They identified the thresholds for different strengths of connectivity to be in the region where $p = \frac{c\log(n)}{n}$ for some constant $c > 0$ (Throughout the paper, $\log$ denotes natural logarithm).
+Furthering this work, Broutin, Kamčev and Lugosi \cite{Broutin2023} identified the asymptotic lengths of the longest and shortest increasing paths in RSTGs with high probability for values of $p$ in this range.
+(We say that an event $E=E(n)$ happens with high probability if $\prob(E) \to 1$ as $n \to \infty$).
+Becker, Casteigts, Crescenzi, Kodric, Renken, Raskin and Zamaraev \cite{Becker2023} identified $p = \frac{\log(n)}{n}$ as the threshold for the appearance of large temporal cliques.
 In particular, they showed that for every $\epsilon >0$, when $p \ge \frac{(1+\epsilon)\log(n)}{n}$, then there is a temporal clique of size $n-o(n)$ with high probability, while if $p \le \frac{(1-\epsilon)\log(n)}{n}$, then every temporal clique is of size $o(n)$ with high probability.

-RSTGs are a natural way to model time dependent processes on networks like social interactions and infection spread.
-A closely related model is the \textit{random gossip protocol} model, in which a sequence of edges $e_1,\ldots,e_k$ are chosen uniformly from the edges of $K_n$ and construct them into a graph $G_{n,k}$.
+RSTGs are a natural way to model time-dependent processes on networks like social interactions and infection spread.
+A closely related model is the \textit{random gossip protocol} model, in which a sequence of edges $e_1,\ldots,e_k$ are chosen uniformly from the edges of $K_n$ and constructed a graph $G_{n,k}$.
 Increasing paths are defined as for temporal graphs.
-Papers studying this model include \cite{Moon1972,Boyd1979,Haigh1981}.
+Papers studying this model include Moon \cite{Moon1972}, Boyd and Steele \cite{Boyd1979} and Haigh \cite{Haigh1981}.